If you’ve lost a loved one due to medical negligence, you may have a wrongful death claim.

-Yes, you can claim if your loved one’s death has significantly impacted your finances, mental health, or home life.
-There are 3 types of claims you may be eligible for:
+To make a successful claim, you’ll need to show that your loved one’s death has significantly impacted your finances, mental health, or home life.

 While no amount of money can make up for your loss, a successful claim can ease your emotional, psychological, and financial burdens.